Leeway-95/StreamTS-Agents/README.md

 -->

 ### Example Demonstration
 Here is an example of specialized LLM agents operating over streaming time series in gold trading.
-The monitoring agent generates captions, and the reasoning agent answers the user's questions.
+The monitoring agent observes the gold price, records captions at detected temporal patterns, and conveys them to the reasoning agent, which answers the user's questions.

 <p align="center">
   <img width="700" height="600" alt="image" src="https://github.com/user-attachments/assets/88d697bc-7577-42a4-a303-511e13b93c7a" />
 </p>

 ## Abstract
-Streaming time series collected sequentially over time in real-world applications, such as real-time financial trading and database usage monitoring.
+Streaming time series are collected sequentially over time in real-world applications, such as real-time financial trading and database usage monitoring.
 Multi-agent collaboration enhances long-term dependencies in LLM-based reasoning over streaming time series.
-However, existing studies often overlook specialization among agents with distinct objectives.
+However, existing studies often overlook specialization among agents with distinct yet interdependent objectives.
 To bridge this gap, this paper introduces a multi-agent specialized paradigm, in which agents pursue complementary goals such as low-cost monitoring and high-quality reasoning.
-However, this setting faces three major challenges: (i) continuous temporal understanding, (ii) effective cooperation among specialized agents, and (iii) temporal context collapse.
-To address these challenges, this paper introduces StreamTS-Agents, a multi-agent framework comprising: (1) a monitoring agent that generates descriptive and analytical captions to enable continuous temporal understanding over streaming time series, (2) a caption storage that maps captions to patterns for retrieval, thereby facilitating multi-agent cooperation, and (3) a reasoning agent that performs caption-guided chain-of-thought reasoning and maintains an insight playbook to mitigate temporal context collapse.
-Experiments demonstrate that StreamTS-Agents achieves superior performance in both cost and quality.
+This setting faces three major challenges: (1) continuous temporal understanding, (2) effective cooperation among specialized agents, and (3) temporal context collapse.
+To address these challenges, this paper introduces StreamTS-Agents, a multi-agent framework comprising: (a) a monitoring agent that generates descriptive and analytical captions to enable continuous temporal understanding over streaming time series, (b) a caption storage that maps captions to patterns for retrieval, thereby facilitating multi-agent cooperation, and (c) a reasoning agent that performs caption-guided chain-of-thought (CoT) reasoning and maintains an insight playbook to mitigate temporal context collapse.

 ## Motivation
-Existing works typically overlook specialization among agents with contrasting goals.
-We categorize existing work into two paradigms: paradigm ① single-agent unified paradigm and paradigm ② multi-agent cooperative paradigm.
-However, paradigm ① omits middle steps for complex tasks, and paradigm ② lacks specialization for distinct objectives.
-To overcome these limitations, we define paradigm ③ multi-agent specialized paradigm, designed for LLM agents with contrasting goals, such as low-cost monitoring and high-quality reasoning.
+Existing works typically overlook specialization among agents with complementary goals.
+We categorize existing work into two paradigms: ① Single-agent Unified Paradigm and ② Multi-agent Cooperative Paradigm.
+However, Paradigm ① omits middle steps for complex tasks, and Paradigm ② lacks specialization for distinct objectives.
+To overcome these limitations, we define ③ Multi-agent Specialized Paradigm, designed for LLM agents with complementary goals, such as low-cost monitoring and high-quality reasoning.

 <p align="center">
   <img width="650" height="480" alt="image" src="https://github.com/user-attachments/assets/53f2cad0-3ef9-4317-a4f9-c0914c5c094f" />
 </p>